Memeplexx/olik/docs/docs/5_nesting_stores/index.md

 ```

 ### Creating a nested store
-To create a nested store, you must provide the name of its container store.
-If the container store could not found, then your nested store will be registered as a separate store.
+To create a nested store, you must provide the name of its host store.
+If the host store could not found, then your nested store will be registered as a separate store.
 This allows you to build your component outside your application.
 ```ts {8}
 import { createStore, detachNestedStore } from 'olik'